fangninhe/Computer_Vision/README.md

 # Multi-View Geometry and 3D Computer Vision
 In this space, everything is about multi-view geometry and 3D computer vision.
-I've been always using C++ for my work and reasearch.
-However, considering this space is mainly used for reviewing each part of multi-view geometry and 3D computer vision, All testing code is demonstrated in Jupyter notebook.
-Then, one can easily check it in the browser.
+All testing codes are demonstrated in Jupyter notebook.
+One can easily check it in the browser.

 References: